fdoebbelin/Wissen/Obsidian/Help/Getting started/Sync your notes across devices.md

 Syncing means keeping your notes up to date across your devices, such as your laptop and phone.

-The easiest way to sync your notes between your devices is to use [[Introduction to Obsidian Sync|Obsidian Sync]].
-If you already have an Obsidian Sync subscription, see how to [[Set up Obsidian Sync]].
+The easiest way to sync your notes between your devices is to use [Obsidian Sync](Introduction%20to%20Obsidian%20Sync.md).
+If you already have an Obsidian Sync subscription, see how to [Set up Obsidian Sync](Set%20up%20Obsidian%20Sync.md).

 If you don't want to use Obsidian Sync, this page lists alternative methods for syncing your vaults with multiple devices.